roeszler/kapthol/README.md

   - All social icon links target the correct relative business social media page

 ### Execution of Test Cases
-Test cases used in this project intutitively reflect four types of test execution recognised in modern software design processes.
+Test cases used in this project intuitively reflect four types of test execution recognised in modern software design processes.
 It answers questions like :

 - Has the Business Analyst interpreted the requirements correctly?
 - Has the development team translated the business requirements to functional requirements and eventually to code correctly?